IshaanAdarsh/DatabaseJobExecutor/README.md

 2. Create a MySQL database and import the provided SQL script located in `database.sql`.

-3. Modify the `config.php` file to match your database credentials.

 ## Usage

 1. Access the application by navigating to its root directory using a web browser.